 Venues participating in Sunderland Restaurant Week

-BURGeR, The Engine Room, Chili Mangoes and Spice Empire count among the long list of venues participating in the autumn 2022 Sunderland Restaurant Week.
-So too is House of Zen, Enfes and Fausto Coffee, along with Ttonic, The Old Vestry and Spent Grain.
-Asiana, 808 Bar and Kitchen, Sweet Petite and The Palm are also taking part.
+BURGeR, The Engine Room, Chili Mangoes and Spice Empire count among the long list of venues that participated in the autumn 2022 Sunderland Restaurant Week.
+So too did House of Zen, Enfes and Fausto Coffee, along with Ttonic, The Old Vestry and Spent Grain.
+Asiana, 808 Bar and Kitchen, Sweet Petite and The Palm are also took part.

-Head to the Sunderland BID website to see the full list of participants and download vouchers to take advantage of restaurant week offers.
+Head to the Sunderland BID website to see the full list of participants and download vouchers to take advantage of Sunderland Restaurant Week offers.

 If you want to dine at one of the venues, you are encouraged to make a booking and present the restaurant week voucher(s) on arrival.

-Here’s a look at some of the bars, cafés, pubs and restaurants in Sunderland city centre that participate in Sunderland Restaurant Week:
+Here’s a look at some of the bars, cafés, pubs and restaurants in Sunderland city centre that have participated in Sunderland Restaurant Week: